 It's a good idea to research the market before you send out a query letter and package.
 First, let's define a few of the terms you'll come across during your research:

 Sending the same piece of writing to more than one agent or publisher for consideration.
 Check the submission guidelines to ensure that the market accepts simultaneous submissions.
-As a courtesy, if you're submitting a query package to several houses, you should mention that in the cover letter.
+As a courtesy, if you're submitting a query package to several houses, you should mention that in the letter.

 Sending more than one submission to the same agent or publisher.